Izan-Sola/MarioPowerUps/README.md

 # MarioPowerUps Plugin 1.21.4+ (WIP)
 A minecraft plugin that adds various Mario PowerUps.
 Requires ProtocolLib.
-In future updates, the next power ups and changes will be made: 3d model for Beam Box instead of display blocks and future head boxes, Ice Flower freezing the water, Super Mushroom, Cannon Box, ?
+In future updates, the next power ups and changes will be made: 3d model for item Beam Box, Ice Flower freezing the water, Super Mushroom, Cannon Box, ?
 Box...

 # List of PowerUps: